Dan-Yee/Blackjack-Text-Based/README.md

 # Blackjack

-Text-based game of Blackjack using Java
+Text-based game of Blackjack using Java with basic Hit and Stand functions